King Hui of Yan

-King Hui was a son of King Zhao, he was appointed the heir apparent to the throne.
+King Hui was a son of King Zhao, who appointed King Hui heir apparent to the throne.
 He had been at odds with the general Yue Yi.
-After his succession, he replaced Yue Yi with Qi Jie (騎劫) as highest commander of the army.
-Yue Yi escaped to Zhao, where he was enfeoffed as Lord of Wangzhu.
-Yet Qi Jie was not a good leader, Yan was defeated by the troops of Qi under Tian Dan, lost all the territory of Qi again.
+After his succession, he replaced Yue Yi with Qi Jie (騎劫) as the top commander of the army.
+Yue Yi escaped to the Zhao state, where he was enfeoffed as Lord of Wangzhu.
+Yet Qi Jie was not a good leader; Yan was defeated by the troops of the Qi state under Tian Dan and lost all the territory that it had captured from Qi again.
 King Hui sent a letter to Yue Yi, accusing him of betraying the country.
 Yue Yi replied: "I have heard that the worthy and sage-like among the lords would never lay waste to the achievements they had established and thus were written about in the annals of their country, and that prescient scholars would never ruin the reputation they had perfected and thus were extolled by later generations."
-King Hui was regretful; as a compensation, he ordered Yue Jian (樂間), whom was Yue Yi's son, to inherit the title Lord of Changguo.
+King Hui was regretful; as a compensation, he ordered Yue Jian (樂間), who was Yue Yi's son, to inherit the title "Lord of Changguo".